Drakensberge/dsa2018-Pinception/README.md

 * You can skip the virtualenv stuff (but it will come back to bite you if you have version issues between numpy, openCV and MXnet)
 * You don't need the contrib stuff
 * That Cmake command didn't work for me.
 Use `cmake -DENABLE_PRECOMPILED_HEADERS=OFF ` as suggested [here](https://github.com/opencv/opencv/issues/6517)
-* Make EXTRA SURE of the numoy version in the output of cmake
+* Make EXTRA SURE of the numpy version in the output of cmake
 * That swap size hint is SUPER IMPORTANT -DO IT.
 * Once you're done, CHANGE IT BACK TO `CONF_SWAPSIZE=100`
 * You can try `make -j4`, but keep an eye on memory while you kill 2-4 hours.